datagrok-ai/public/help/develop/how-to/build-an-app.md

 We provide a diverse set of code snippets of the API use, and sample packages with viewers, applications, and so forth.

-* For short samples of using API, go to https://public.datagrok.ai/js and observe a "Samples" block, or alternatively — access it via the "Help" button at the bottom of the activity bar on the left of the Datagrok's main window, and then follow to `JavaScript API Samples`
+* For short samples of using API, go to https://public.datagrok.ai/js and observe a "Samples" block, or alternatively — access it via the "Help" button at the bottom of the Datagrok's sidebar, and then follow to `JavaScript API Samples`

 * The sources of these snippets are all located at https://github.com/datagrok-ai/public/tree/master/packages/ApiSamples